weixuanma/GeoCraft/README.md

 ## Testing

-To test and generate predictions from the trained **CCMIM** model, you can use the `test.py` and `inference.py` scripts.
+To test and generate predictions from the trained **GeoCraft** model, you can use the `test.py` and `inference.py` scripts.
 The `test.py` script allows you to evaluate the model on a dataset, while `inference.py` lets you test the model on individual images.

 ### 1. Running Inference on a Test Dataset